gaehlerm/SoftwareEngineering/README.md

 Try to find better names for the following code:
 // get the bowling code from clean craftsman?

-# 27. Automatization

-// wirte a chapter about automatization? https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_78 and create the whole automatization process upfront -> source?
-// See 97-things-every-programmer-should-know chapter 42.
-The build should be one step running through without any warnings or errors.
-Warnings are unnecessary mental work.
-Even if ignored.
-Clean them up immediately. -> where did I write something similar before?

-According to DRY, you should not repeat yourself.
-This is also true for processes like building and testing of your software.
-And the solution is quite easy: You have to automate everything.
-Use all your build, test and CI tools in order to do so.

-It is generally recommended to do all the automatization in the beginning of a project.
-This has several reasons.
-First of all, it's the most efficient way to do it.
-You can use the automated pipelines right from the beginning.
-And all new team members can simply clone and build the project with a few commandline commands.

-Furthermore it may be difficult to automate an existing project.
-Thus automating it right from the beginning might save you quite some work.

-## Exercise

-Take an existing project and automate getting the project as well as the build. // how to set up such a project as an exercise?

 # 28. Complexity